 artists and specialist trades whose processes embrace natural imperfections and variations to convey a carefully hand-crafted approach.

-As detail design architect, AFK developed Make’s concept design from Stage 3 through to documentation, construction drawings and delivery of the building.
+As Delivery Architect, AFK developed Lead Architect Make’s concept design from Stage 3 through to documentation, construction drawings and delivery of the building.
 A crucial part of this role was to ensure the design intent and handcrafted nature of the building's materials were not lost in detail design and construction.
 AFK also realised efficiencies and cut the risk of procurement and associated and time impacts.
 Our role required extensive testing and collaboration with specialist suppliers and the innovative handling, use and installation of these materials, to ensure the building feels authentic and 'handmade' to all who experience it.

 Wellbeing and amenity